ForPractical/logistic_growth/README.md

 Q3

+The script is stored in plot_data_and_model.R.
 Here is my picture to compare the exponential growth and logistic growth of population size:
 ![Exponential Logistic](https://github.com/user-attachments/assets/d5d4a092-a40e-4317-912f-a5ded3deeefb)